0xdapper/aave-unwind/README.md

 like DefiSaver or InstaDapp DSAs to open/close levered positions.
 I personally needed this script for an existing position on an EOA.

+This repo can serve as a good example of how to integrate and utilize flashloans securely with relevant checks on callbacks, forge FFI in scripts, and also generally how you can use forge scripts to orchestrate actions from your EOAs too.

 ## Script

 [`Unwind.s.sol`](./script/Unwind.s.sol) can be used by users to unwind their positions